microsoft/Digital-Twin-Builder-in-Real-Time-Intelligence/lab/tutorial-rti-4-project-eventhouse.md

 6. In the **Explorer** pane, select **...** next to the lakehouse name, and select **Set as default lakehouse**.
     ![Screenshot of setting the lakehouse as the default lakehouse.](media/notebook-default-lakehouse.png)

-    If you want, you can remove the other lakehouse that was added by default to simplify the view.
+    Optionally, remove the other lakehouse that was added by default to simplify the view.

 ### Upload and install the Python package